4ndr0666/4ndr0debugger/README.md

 ## How to Use

 1.  **Select Language:** Choose the programming language of the code you want to review from the "Select Language" dropdown.
+This will also load language-specific review criteria into the input template.
 2.  **Paste Code:** The input area provides a template.
 Paste your code snippet into the section marked `PASTE CODE HERE` within the pre-filled template.
-The rest of the template provides instructions and context to the Gemini AI model.
+The rest of the template provides language-specific instructions and context to the Gemini AI model.
 3.  **Submit for Review:** Click the "Review Code" button.
 4.  **View Feedback:** The AI's review will appear in the "Review Feedback" panel.
 This panel will show a loading indicator while the AI processes your request.
 Any errors during the API call will also be displayed here.

 ## Code Input Template

-The application uses a specific template for code input.
-This template is defined in `components/CodeInput.tsx` and includes:
+The application uses language-specific templates for code input.
+The structure for these templates is dynamically generated by the `generateReviewerTemplate` function in `constants.ts`.
+This function incorporates:
-*   Code fences (```shell ... ```) where your code should be pasted.
+*   Code fences (e.g., \`\`\`javascript ... \`\`\`) appropriate for the selected language, with a `PASTE CODE HERE` marker for your code.
-*   A "## Summary" section with detailed instructions for the AI reviewer.
+*   A "## Summary for [Language]" section with detailed, language-specific instructions and criteria for the AI reviewer, sourced from `LANGUAGE_SPECIFIC_INSTRUCTIONS` in `constants.ts`.
-*   A list of criteria and considerations for the AI to focus on.

-Pasting your code within this template helps guide the Gemini model to provide more relevant and comprehensive feedback according to the established guidelines.
+Pasting your code within this template helps guide the Gemini model to provide more relevant and comprehensive feedback according to the established guidelines for each language.
 The user interface restricts editing to only the `PASTE CODE HERE` section.

 ## Customization